 An injured Cedar Falls sailor is not alone in his recovery.

 His parents and girlfriend are by his side.
-But they are not the sole supporters for Taylor Morris, 23, a petty officer with the Navy who was badly injured in action in Afghanistan May 3.
+But they are not the sole supporters for Taylor Morris, 23, a petty officer with the Navy in action in Afghanistan May 3.

 Back in Iowa, and across the country, people are tuning in and chiming in their hopes for his speedy recover.

-Morris lost parts of both legs, his left arm from the bicep down and his right hand.
+Morris lost both legs, his left arm from the bicep down and his right hand.

 Since his injury, an online presence in his honor has sprung up and taken off like wildfire.
 A Facebook page dedicated to him garnered over 600 "Likes" in three days.
 A website following his recovery on CaringBridge.org had been viewed over 20,000 times as of Friday morning.
 At taylormorris.org, another website set up to keep the public informed of Morris's progress, the guestbook had been signed over 30 times Friday morning; the guesbook at CaringBridge had been signed over 450 times.